 Today we are going to look at a piece of hardware that not only captures high definition images but is also feature rich.
 The Ring Floodlight Cam captures stunning 1080p HD Video.
 The built-in night-vision feature allows you to capture at this quality day or night.
 Not only is the video crystal clear the Ring Floodlight Cam also features Facial Detection and Object Detection.

 Once mounted the Ring Floodlight Cam has an impressive 270 degrees field of view.
 Unwanted guests that step into the area will set off the motion-activated camera and two 3000° Kelvin floodlights.
 This is where the Ring Floodlight Cam gets cool.
 Once tripped you will get an alert on your smartphone or tablet.
 You will be able to see in real-time (and in HD) the person that tripped the system.
 With the Ring Floodlight Cam’s talkback feature you can request the unwanted party to leave or trigger the remote-activated 110-decibel alarm.
 To give you a base of reference 100 dbs is louder than most jets taking off or your average rock concert.

-Making this gem of a security device even more attractive is it operates on an 802.11 b/g/n Wi-Fi connection.
+Making this gem of an online security device even more attractive is it operates on an 802.11 b/g/n Wi-Fi connection.
 Seeing it requires a minimum upload speed of 1Mbps you won’t even notice is taking up any Wi-Fi bandwidth.
 2Mbps is recommended for optimal performance still a minor recommendation given the bandwidth of modern internet connections.

 The great thing about the Floodlight Cam is the user owns the hardware.
 Ring users can opt to pay no additional fees after purchasing the device.
 With the equipment purchase, you will receive instant alerts, stream video & audio and live view.